teegre/QDB/README.md

 ### Session mode

-Allows to keep the database loaded in a background **QDB** server process so subsequent commands can execute quickly without repeated load times.
+Session mode allows to keep the database loaded in a background **QDB** server process so subsequent commands can execute quickly without repeated load times.

 To open a session:
 ```